lspacagna/appd-prometheus/README.md

 // runLocal()
 ```

-3. Configure extension to connect to your Prometheus endpoint
+### Configure extension to connect to your Prometheus endpoint

 Edit the PROMETHEUS_URL constant at the top of src/index.js

 ```
 const PROETHEUS_URL = 'http://localhost:9090'
 ```

-4. Configure the extension to report to your already deployed machine agent
+### Configure the extension to report to your already deployed machine agent

-Edit the APPD_URL constant at teh top of src/index.js
+Edit the APPD_URL constant at teh top of src/index.js.
+This URL should always end with
+'/api/v1/metrics'

 ```
 const APPD_URL = 'http://localhost:8293/api/v1/metrics'
 ```

-3. Use Babel to compile next-gen JS to Node compatible JS.
+### Use Babel to compile next-gen JS to Node compatible JS.

 ```
 $ yarn run build
 ```

 This will compile the src/index.js file into dist/index.js.
 The dist/ directory
 will be created automatically.
+Whenever you make changes to the src/index.js
+file you should re-run this command.

+###